Barbarian

 -

-Mindless Rage: You cannot be charmed or frightened while raging.
-If charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.
+At adept, you can't be charmed or frightened while raging.
+If you are charmed or frightened when you enter your rage, the effect is suspended for the duration of the rage.

 Expert